Remote Work Productivity Research: OECD + Mixed Evidence

 Remote work reduces productivity in coordination-heavy roles by roughly 20% (Gibbs, Mengel, and Siemroth, 2023), but economy-wide BLS data shows a positive productivity association across 61 industries.
 The answer depends on whether a role requires independent deep work or frequent synchronous collaboration.

-What is the remote work productivity paradox?
+What does the OECD say about remote work productivity in 2024?

 Is hybrid work more productive than fully remote work?